 In response to a Freedom of Information Act (FOIA) request, 316 out of 322 councils say they used a glyphosate-based weedkiller in 2018-19, with half having used a Roundup-branded product.

-Where councils had responsibility for maintenance, 94% of FOIA responses from local authorities say they have used glyphosate on housing estates (253 out of 270); 69% used glyphosate on playgrounds (198 out of 288); and out of the 179 councils who say they are responsible for school maintenance, 61% (109) say they have used glyphosate on school grounds.
+Where councils had responsibility for maintenance, 94% of FOIA responses from local authorities say they have used glyphosate on housing estates (253 out of 270); 69% used glyphosate on playgrounds (198 out of 288); and out of 179 councils, 61% (109) say they have used glyphosate on school grounds.

 However, six councils say they do not use glyphosate: Hammersmith & Fulham, Lewes, North East Derbyshire ALMO (Rykneld Homes), Ryedale, Sevenoaks and Southampton.
 Lewes Council states that it will also be stopping the use of glyphosate in Eastbourne in future as the two councils have combined service provision.